-The Canyon was occupied by prehistoric people 10-12 thousand years ago.
-You can even see petroglyphs and rock art from prehistoric and historic peoples as close at 150 miles from here.
+Prehistoric people occupied the Canyon 10-12 thousand years ago.
+You can even see petroglyphs and rock art from prehistoric and historic peoples as close as 150 miles from here.

-The Native Americans who inhabited these lands were mainly the Comanche and the Lipan Apaches.
-The Comanche were the Horse master people and the Lipan Apaches were known as warriors.
-The Lipan Apaches were involved in the last raid in the Texas Hill Country just a little north of Leakey.
+The Native Americans who inhabited these lands were the Comanche and the Lipan Apache.
+The Comanche were the horse master people, and the Lipan Apache were known as warriors.
+The Lipan Apache were involved in the last raid in the Texas Hill Country just a little north of Leakey.
 Why did the Native Americans settle here?
-The protection of the Hills, the lush land, the abundance of animals, and the River.
+The protection of the Hills, the lush land, the abundance of animals, and the river.
 The same reasons we all love it today!

-One of the first know landowners in this area was Henry Streib.
+One of the first known landowners in this area was Henry Streib.

 The park was built by a government organization called the Civilian Conservation Corps or the CCC.
 The government would pay the young men $1 a day.
 They would live in camps and food and clothing would be furnished. $25 a month would be sent home to their families and the worker could keep $5 a month.
 Many families survived the depression on money their sons made working in these CCC Camps.